 The growing energy needs of the world and the threats brought on by climate change are the greatest grand challenges of the 21st century with potential impacts that extend for generations to come.

-To address these challenge head on, together with the Cornell Energy Systems Institute (CESI), the Cornell Systems Engineering program has created a new on-campus and distance learning Energy Systems Specialization in our MEng (Systems) Degree.
-This degree and specialization is dedicated to helping you develop as a leader who will create complete solutions that are sustainable, responsible, and socially achievable.
-With the broad range of stakeholders’ needs, technology, and societal impacts energy is truly is systems problem.
+To address these challenges head-on, together with the Cornell Energy Systems Institute (CESI), the Cornell Systems Engineering program has created a new on-campus and distance learning Energy Systems Specialization in our MEng (Systems) Degree.
+This degree and specialization are dedicated to helping you develop as a leader who will create complete solutions that are sustainable, responsible, and socially achievable.
+With the broad range of stakeholders’ needs, technology, and societal impacts energy is truly a systems problem.
 As a world leader in Systems Engineering professional education & research, Cornell is ready to stand with you to make a difference.

 Energy Systems M.Eng.
 Specialization

-The Energy Systems MEng Degree Specialization offers both depth thru specialization specific courses and flexibility with our broad, interdisciplinary Systems Engineering core courses and large number of pre-approved electives.
+The Energy Systems MEng Degree Specialization offers both depth thru specialization-specific courses and flexibility with our broad, interdisciplinary Systems Engineering core courses and a large number of pre-approved electives.

 Additionally, all students will also take part in an energy-focused 6-8 credit Master of Engineering Project.
 These projects are developed around real-world challenges with real-world stakeholders as a means for you to develop relevant and proven experience.